-In the future, Tom and Jean would each have an integrated care plan which will have been developed with a team of professionals working from a GP network.
-In Tom and Jean's case, a social worker would take the lead as their health needs are being managed and their greatest need is for social work support.
-The SW would have regular contact with Tom and Jean.
-They would also liaise with the GP and other professionals in the network to ensure that the right support is in place so that Tom and Jean can continue to live together safely.
+In the future, Tom and Jean would each have an integrated care plan.
+Tom and Jean's social worker would take the lead as their health needs are being managed.
+The SW would have regular contact with them.
+They would liaise with the GP, but focus on ensuring the support is in place from the LA/voluntary sector, so Tom and Jean can continue to live safely together.